RRR-09/WhitelistCensor-Server/README.md

 - Additional work, adds a failure point.
 The VPN may fail, disconnect, or land in a broken state, which would require additional work to account for, even if its unlikely to happen.

-## Why not use a delta update system instead of downloading entire files?

-- Guaranteed consistency, I don't want to create additional work for a validation system.
-The files themselves are quite small in the grand scheme of things.

-## Why not use RPC, Websockets, or a message broker like ZeroMQ?
+## For connecting from local client to remote server, why not use RPC or a message broker like ZeroMQ?

 - I don't have enough experience in them to create a system as quickly as I would this one.
 - May require authentication or additional security work.

+## For connecting from \<`xyz project`\> to local censor client, why not use \<`something thats not an HTTP server`\>?

-- REST requests are easy to do in any language, any of the mentioned solutions require more integration code and/or more work.
+- REST requests are easy to do in any language, making it very easy for a project of any type to integrate.
+- Using another protocol would require more complicated integration code in the project utilizing the censor service.

+  (including websockets, which despite being used for `local client`->`remote server` communication, are not as universal and easy as HTTP)

+## Why not use a delta update system instead of downloading entire files?

+- Guaranteed consistency.
+- I don't want to create additional work for a validation system.
+- The files themselves are quite small in the grand scheme of things.

 ## Your solution doesn't seem very secure

+Perhaps, but here are all the truths of the project, and hopefully you will agree its "secure enough" given the low time cost, both initial development and maintenance.

-- The data is not sensitive.
+- The data itself is not very sensitive.
+- The client is not accessible outside LAN.
+- The server is fairly non-standard, both in architecture and server software (Python asyncio TCP server).
+- Since the server is just a websocket server, it will not be indexed by a search engine.
-- My concerns about security arise from malicious attacks or high volume/unauthorized requests.
-I believe this to be an adequate, low-time-cost solution.
-Security by obscurity is acceptable for this project.
+- My concerns about security arise from CVE exploiters, high volume requests, or unauthorized usage.
+Targetted attacks, especially ones that would succeed, are unlikely and an acceptable risk.
+- Security by obscurity is more than an effective primary shield for the usecases I intend for this project.

 ## Your solution is inefficient/against standards